 Instead of just cleaning the teeth, the goal of periodontal maintenance is to heal gum tissues by stopping the inflammation that is caused by bacterial growth.
 While most people will need regular tooth cleanings twice a year, periodontal maintenance is typically done every three months or more often for severe cases of gum disease.

 Why Is Periodontal Maintenance Especially Important For My Dental Implants?

-Dental implants have transformed how we do restorations by providing patients with a realistic smile that is more comfortable than dentures.
+Dental implants have transformed how we do restorations by providing patients with a real smile that is more comfortable than dentures.
 When cared for properly, dental implants can also reduce bone loss in the jaw by providing stimulation that is similar to your natural teeth.
 While these benefits are exciting, it is important to understand that dental implants attach to the gums and bone differently.

 One of these differences is that the seal between a dental implant and the gums is not as strong as natural teeth, which increases the chances of bacteria getting beneath the gum line.
-It is also important to avoid bone loss that is associated with gum disease because it threatens the stability of the implanted tooth.
+It is also important to avoid the bone loss that is associated with gum disease because it threatens the stability of the implanted tooth.
 For this reason, we routinely recommend that our patients with dental implants should include periodontal maintenance in their treatment plans to protect the integrity of their restorations.

-At Paramount Dental, we take at well-rounded approach with our dental care at our Round Rock office.
+At Paramount Dental, we take a well-rounded approach with our dental care at our Round Rock office.
 When you notice the signs of gum disease or our dentist detects it during an exam, periodontal maintenance can restore your oral health and protect your beautiful smile.
 Contact us today to find out more about how periodontal maintenance can transform your oral health.